ameya690/3D-Binocular-Reconstruction/README.md

-# 3D Scene Unnderstanding Using Binocular Images
+# 3D Scene Understanding Using Binocular Images

 This is part of my 7th semester major project with Prof Jyoti Madake.
 The project explores reconstructing a 3D depth image from two 2D with known caliberations.
 For better understanding, kindly refer the paper written for the same: '3D Scene Understanding using Binocular Images.pdf'